Your Guide To Buying an Engagement Ring

 The most visible and talked-about aspect of an engagement ring!
 There are many options ranging from sapphire to ruby and emerald but the most sought-after option will always be a diamond – the only gemstone made with a single compound.

-The differences between Natural Diamonds and Lab Grown Diamonds cannot be seen with the naked eye.
-Natural Diamonds have tiny amounts of nitrogen, while Lab-Grown Diamonds have no nitrogen.
+The differences between Naturally Formed Diamonds and Laboratory-Grown Diamonds cannot be seen with the naked eye.
+Naturally Formed Diamonds have tiny amounts of nitrogen, while Laboratory-Grown Diamonds have no nitrogen.
 This is actually one of the signifiers gemologists use to identify if a diamond is lab-grown or natural.

-Natural diamonds are created under the pressure of the earth’s crust over millions of years, then they are mined, cut and polished.
-A Lab-Grown Diamond is placed through the same circumstances, only in a lab setting.
-In fact, the process used to create a Lab Grown Diamond cuts down the growth time significantly, from millions of years to a couple of months.
+Naturally Formed Diamonds are created under the pressure of the earth’s crust over millions of years, then they are mined, cut and polished.
+A Laboratory Grown Diamond is placed through the same circumstances, only in a lab setting.
+In fact, the process used to create a Laboratory Grown Diamond cuts down the growth time significantly, from millions of years to a couple of months.